 What To Do with 2 Days in Montevideo

 It is possible to tick off all our recommendations for the Best Things To Do in Montevideo in just two days.
 Visitors will need one day for Montevideo activities and one for a day trip to Colonia.

 Montevideo can be reached by plane, bus or boat, making it easy to get to from other countries in South America and beyond.
-We arrived via flight, used a bus for our day trip and departed via boat.
+We flew to Montevideo from Phoenix (via Miami), used a bus for our day trip Colonia and departed via boat to Buenos Aires, Argentina.

 The main Montevideo bus station is Tres Cruces Terminal.
 International, regional and local routes depart/terminate at the station.
 Many tour buses also use Tres Cruces.
 Buses are an affordable method of transport in Montevideo.
-Visitors can catch a Direct bus to Colonia del Sacramento or the bus to Punta del Este from the main station.
-The buses used for longer trips are impeccably clean, have comfortable reclining seats and often offer free wifi.
+Visitors can catch a direct bus to Colonia del Sacramento or the bus to Punta del Diablo from the main Montevideo station.
+The buses used for longer trips are impeccably clean, have comfortable, reclining seats and often offer free Wi-Fi.